rafaelolal/chhardwood/README.md

       Our home page should stay as simple as it is and not be as crazy as the site above, but maybe add some AI generated advertising text on "why us", "who are we" "where do we work" (but not as a narrative like Rafael did), "reviews",
 - [ ] add the logos of actual hardwood, COREtec, carpet... flooring companies.
 Let Rafael know if you need help on how and where
 - [ ] make the services page have more personality since there are only 4 services

-- [ ] modal button is invisible.
-Probably has to do with overriding it in the CSS

 ### Rafael